 An electric range is a great investment for your home.
 Whether you are an experienced chef or novice, a quality stove is necessary to complete every kitchen.
 Once the decision has been made to go with an electric range, there are a few things every homeowner should do.
 First, measure the space where you will be putting the appliance.
 Make sure these measurements are accurate.
 It’s good to get an idea of how tall you would like the appliance by looking at the height of your counters and sink.
 Consider all areas of the kitchen and choose the location you think would be most convenient and safe for your electric range.

-Next, you should determine your overall “theme” you are going for.
-You can have your electric range be all stainless steel, or a specific color to match the rest of the room.
+Next, you should determine the overall “theme” you are going for.
+You can have your electric range be all stainless steel or a specific color to match the rest of the room.
 You can choose between a coil top electric range and a smooth top and the choice usually boils down to aesthetics and cost.
-Smoothtops are usually more expensive but sleeker and easier to clean.
-Now, do you want a drop-in, slide-in or freestanding electric range?
+Smooth tops are usually more expensive but sleeker and easier to clean.
+Now, do you want a drop-in, slide-in, or freestanding electric range?
 A drop-in electric range is a more custom look.
-It is built around cabinetry and flush with your counter tops making it blend in with the rest of the kitchen.
-Usually, the drop-in electric range is harder to find in stores and needs to be special ordered.
+It is built around cabinetry and is flush with your countertops making it blend in with the rest of the kitchen.
+Usually, the drop-in electric range is harder to find in stores and needs to be specially ordered.
 The slide-in electric range is more common.
-The cook top is usually slightly raised from the counters, making it easy for installers to slide it in to the small space.
+The cooktop is usually slightly raised from the counters, making it easy for installers to slide it into the small space.
 Unlike the drop-in, the slide-in electric range usually has a drawer underneath it for storage of pots and pans and the slide-ins have grooves on their sides to make it easier to install.
 They need to be surrounded by cabinets to hide the unfinished panels.
-Lastly, there is the freestanding electric range.
+Lastly, there is a freestanding electric range.
 It is very similar to the slide-in, but the sides are finished, or painted, and can be placed anywhere in the room.
 Electric range models usually have the controls on top of the surface, with a handy touch screen.

 Once you have selected your electric range style, you’ve got to deal with prices.
 There are many different brands and it’s always best to compare and get an idea of the quality you should expect.
 Read customer reviews because most people are honest with their opinions and list out the little things they didn’t like that you may have never thought of.